Using the LiveRecorder tool

 --thread-fuzzing

-Enable Thread Fuzzing, which varies the scheduling of threads to attempt to provoke race conditions.
+Enable Thread Fuzzing, which varies the scheduling of threads to increase the frequency with which concurrency bugs are reproduced.

 --tmpdir-root DIRNAME